grantwinney/52-Weeks-of-Pi/README.md

 2. **Send Morse Code Via Button Click**: A Python script for accepting incoming signals (via a button on the bread board that "closes" the circuit), and translating the input into morse code.

 3. **Blink LED When New Email Arrives**: Authenticates to your Gmail account, then polls your unread message account via their API every xx seconds.
-When unread mail arrives, and LED blinks.
-When you mark it read, it turns off.
+When unread mail arrives, an LED blinks.
+When you mark it read, the LED turns off.

 ---